inimist/cakephp-captcha/README.md

 Place all files bundled in this package in corresponding folders.
 Then follow instructions given below.

-Configuration
+Configuration (optional)
 --------------------

-Open the Controller/Component/CaptchaComponent.php file and make necessary changes in the $settings variable defined near line 125.
+Open app/Plugin/Captcha/Controller/Component/CaptchaComponent.php file and make necessary changes in the $settings variable defined near line 125.

 Implementation